platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 ```

 If you haven't set a default domain, the URLs differ depending on whether you use the placeholder.

-Using the `{default}` placeholder with no default domain results in the following URL:
+If you use the `{default}` placeholder, you get the following URL:

 ```txt
 https://feature-t6dnbai-abcdef1234567.us-2.platformsh.site/blog
 ```

-This leaves out the `example.com` prefix that you find if you use an absolute URL.
+This leaves out the `example.com` prefix that you get if you use an absolute URL.

 {{< /note >}}